Social Work

 Students who complete the program will be able to:

-• Demonstrate ethical and professional behavior.
+- Demonstrate ethical and professional behavior.

-• Advance human rights and social, economic, and environmental justice.
+- Advance human rights and social, racial, economic, and environmental justice.

-• Engage in practice-informed research and research-informed practice.
+- Engage in practice-informed research and research-informed practice.

-• Engage in policy practice.
+- Engage in policy practice.

-• Engage with individuals, families, groups, organizations, and communities.
+- Engage with individuals, families, groups, organizations, and communities.

-• Assess individuals, families, groups, organizations, and communities.
+- Assess individuals, families, groups, organizations, and communities.

-• Intervene with individuals, families, groups, organizations, and communities.
+- Intervene with individuals, families, groups, organizations, and communities.

-• Evaluate practice with individuals, families, groups, organizations, and communities.
+- Evaluate practice with individuals, families, groups, organizations, and communities.

-• Demonstrate understanding of rural social work practice.
+- Demonstrate understanding of rural social work practice.

 Integrated Clinical and Community Practice (ICCP)

 Field placement (internship) opportunities for child welfare include public and private child welfare agencies, juvenile justice programs, court settings, schools, and foster care, integrated behavioral health, and adoption agencies.
-Field placement opportunities for healthcare include dialysis centers, emergency rooms, community health clinics, home health and hospice agencies, and hospitals.
+Field placement opportunities for healthcare include VA clinics, dialysis centers, emergency rooms, community health clinics, home health and hospice agencies, and hospitals.
 Field placement opportunities for criminal justice include county, state, and federal jails and prisons, juvenile justice programs, and court settings.
 Students interested in macro practice can experience field placement opportunities in almost any setting.
 Specific agencies providing macro-opportunities include NASW, AARP, Salvation Army, and Health and Welfare.

-Students in this track will complete 600 internship hours.
-A student can choose to complete all 600 hours in one area of practice (child welfare, healthcare, criminal justice) or split hours between two areas of practice.
+Students in this track will complete 600 internship hours which must include learning opportunities at the micro, mezzo, and macro levels of practice.
 Ideally, all 600 hours should be completed in the same agency, but certain circumstances may warrant allowing a student to complete placement hours at two agencies.

 Clinical Mental Health and Addictions